DIY Indoor Cat Garden For Cat Lovers

 indoor-cat-garden-3

-Grow valerian.
-A medicinal herb, safe for cats.
-Most cats love rubbing, sniffing, and eating this plants and its healthy for them.
+Grow valerian, which is a medicinal herb that is safe for cats.
+Most cats love rubbing, sniffing, and eating these plants, and it’s healthy for them.

-Catnip is called catnip because cats like to nip it :P. Well, jokes apart, this edible herb contains an active ingredient called ‘Nepetalactone,’ this compound acts like a cat attractant.
+Cats like to nip it, hence the name derived.
+Well, jokes apart, this edible herb contains an active ingredient called ‘Nepetalactone,’ this compound acts like a cat attractant.

 Kitten eating the grass